arkivverket/archive-uploader/README.md

 yarn build-mac-test
 ```

-If you want to build a production-ready unsigned version the application for windows then use the following command:
+If you want to build a production-ready unsigned version the application for Windows then use the following command:

 ```
 yarn build-win-test